 One of the easiest ways to make a good first impression to potential buyers is with a beautifully landscaped yard.
 If you already have established trees and bushes, make sure they’re trimmed and neat.
 Any large branches hanging over the roof should be trimmed back, and bushes around your house should be trimmed so they don’t block any of the windows.
 Depending on the time of year, annuals can add splashes of color.
 Even in late fall or very early spring, cold-hardy plants like pansies and primrose can withstand frost.
 While you’re outside, inspect your home’s exterior.
 Tighten any loose gutters, scrape and paint window and door trim where needed, and power wash your sidewalks and siding.

 Another area to impress potential homebuyers is your entryway.
-And an entry door replacement consistently ranks among the highest returns on investment in the annual Cost vs. Value report.
-In fact, 12 of the top 17 projects on this year's report were exterior projects.
-In addition to a new entry door, such as an energy efficient steel door, replacement windows are one of the top exterior remodeling projects to improve your home's value.
+And an entry door replacement consistently ranks among the highest returns on investment, according to Remodeling Magzine report.
+In fact, 12 of the top 17 projects on this year’s report were exterior projects.
+In addition to a new entry door, such as an energy efficient steel door, replacement windows are one of the top exterior remodeling projects to improve your home’s value.

 A can of paint can take a room from blah to wow.
 Avoid very bold color choices, but consider today’s popular neutral colors such as gray and beige.
 You can change the color of your bathroom pretty quickly, and while painting a kitchen will take more time, the results will be worth it.
 Even if you decide not to repaint, look at high traffic areas of your home for wear, scuffs, or damage to painted surfaces.
 Entry door trim, switch plates, and around door knobs are all areas that can build up dirt and show wear.
 A quick clean with a Magic Eraser may do the trick, but touch up paint where necessary.